This fresh guacamole is bursting with flavor. It’s so incredibly easy to make and always a favorite on the table and at parties. It’s the best!

 A good Mexican restaurant still tops my list when I dine out.
 And whenever I see tableside guacamole on the menu, you can be sure it’s going on my table and in my belly.
 So fresh, so good.

-- How you present your culinary masterpiece is just as important as how you prepared it.
-Consider dishing up a bowl of this guacamole in a theme-appropriate Salsa Bowl or the Avocado Chip and Dip Tray.
+- How you present your culinary masterpiece is just as important as how you prepare it.
+Consider dishing up a bowl of this guacamole in a theme-appropriate Salsa Bowl or the Avocado Bowl.
 Muy bueno!

 - Serve as a side dish with any Mexican meal or as an appetizer with a heaping of tortilla chips.